tokers/lua-resty-requests/README.markdown

 * `http10` specify whether the `HTTP/1.0` should be used, the default verion is `HTTP/1.1`.

 * `ssl` holds a Lua table, with three fields:
   * `verify`, controls whether to perform SSL verification
   * `server_name`, is used to specify the server name for the new TLS extension Server Name Indication (SNI)
-        * `reused_session`, takes a former SSL session userdata returned by a previous sslhandshake call for exactly the same target

 * `proxies` specify proxy servers, the form is like